Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Generalized randomized HMC processes

 \emph{regardless of the initial configuration} $\mathbf{z}(0)$.

-Of course, the Gaussian case in itself is not particularly interesting.
-However, one would presume that for near Gaussian target distributions (which is frequently the case in Bayesian analysis applications due to central limit effects), the left-hand side (\ref{eq:Gaussian_mean_asymp}) would have only a small variation in $\mathbf{z}(0)$ for large $T$.
+Of course, the Gaussian case is not particularly interesting per se.
+However, one would presume that for near Gaussian target distributions (which is frequently the case in Bayesian analysis applications due to Bernstein-Von Mises effects), the left-hand side (\ref{eq:Gaussian_mean_asymp}) would have only a small variation in $\mathbf{z}(0)$ for large $T$.
 Hence such situations would benefit from quite low event intensities/long durations between events and would allow for very small Monte Carlo variations in moment estimates akin to those shown in the two leftmost panels of Figure \ref{fig:RMSE-of-estimates} even in high-dimensional applications.

 Still, the fast convergence results above are restricted to certain moments of certain target distributions.
 It is instructive (and sobering) to look at the estimation of the second order moment of a univariate standard Gaussian target distribution (with $\mathbf{M}=1$).
 In this case,